-American Spaces are required to conduct programs that incorporate the below five core programming elements.
-American Spaces are encouraged to work with Embassies and Consulates to ensure that the program themes align well with Integrated Country Strategy goals.
+American Spaces are required to conduct programs that incorporate the Six Pillars.
+American Spaces are also encouraged to work with Embassies and Consulates to ensure that the program themes align well with Integrated Country Strategy goals.

 Information about the United States: As gateways for host nation audiences to learn about American society, culture, and values, posts should expect their American Spaces to present information that is accurate and balanced, current, and audience-appropriate, and which helps posts shape the narrative about the United States, especially when faced with disinformation or propaganda.
 This Pillar focuses on ensuring that the information presented by American Spaces meets this expectation.
 American Spaces offer multimedia collections of books, videos, transcripts, pamphlets, audio recordings, texts, newspapers, photo galleries, poster shows, and more.
 American Spaces also provide WiFi and Internet access, as well as access to eLibraryUSA (eLibraryUSA.state.gov), video streaming services, online newspapers and magazines, research databases, and other information services.
 Whether used dynamically in programs or made available for individual viewing and circulation – or both – these multimedia collections must present accurate, current, and audience-appropriate information.
 These information resources may be presented in English and/or host nation languages and should be refreshed regularly so that they remain accurate, up to date, and audience appropriate.